Josef Bürckel

-Biography
+Life and career

-Joseph Bürckel was born in Lingenfeld, in the Bavarian Palatinate (German: Rheinpfalz) as the son of a tradesman.
+Joseph Bürckel was born in Lingenfeld, in the Bavarian Palatinate (German: Rheinpfalz) as the son of a baker.
 From 1909 to 1914 he studied to become a teacher in Speyer.

 Bürckel volunteered for service with Bavarian Field Artillery Regiment 12 in the First World War.
 He served with several different field artillery regiments and was honorably discharged in May 1916.
 After the war, he continued his training as a teacher and graduated in 1920.
-He was employed as a teacher, and eventually as a headmaster, until September 1930 when he was elected to the Reichstag from electoral constituency 27 (Pfalz).
+He was employed as a teacher, and eventually as a headmaster, until September 1930 when he was elected to the Reichstag.
+He represented electoral constituency 27 (Pfalz; after 1935, Rhinepfalz-Saar).
+He was reelected at subsequent elections and retained his seat until his death.

-From 1921 onwards, Bürckel was engaged in nationalist groups, fighting separatism in the Palatinate.
+From 1921 onwards, Bürckel was engaged in nationalist groups fighting separatism in the Palatinate.
 An energetic organizer in the National Socialist movement of the Bavarian Palatinate from 1925, he rose through the ranks to become Gauleiter (Nazi Party leader) of Gau Rheinpfalz in March 1926, succeeding Friedrich Wambsganss.
 After the Saar plebiscite in January 1935 approved the return of the Saarland to Germany, Bürckel was named "Reichskommissar for the Return of the Saarland" to coordinate the acquisition.
 Gau Rheinpfalz was merged with the Saarland on 1 March 1935 to form Gau Pfalz-Saar (renamed Gau Saarpfalz in January 1936) and Bürckel continued as Gauleiter of the enlarged territory.

-In February 1938, Bürckel (while remaining Gauleiter in Saarpfalz) was appointed the acting head of the Nazi Party for Austria, and on 13 March 1938 he was assigned to carry out the referendum on the Anschluss (Austria's absorption into Germany).
-From 23 April 1938 to 31 March 1940, he worked as "Reichskommissar for the Reunification of Austria with the German Reich", in charge of fully integrating it as the Ostmark politically, economically and culturally into Germany.
+In February 1938, Bürckel (while remaining Gauleiter in Saarpfalz) was appointed the acting head of the Nazi Party for Austria, and on 13 March 1938, he was assigned to carry out the plebiscite on the Anschluss, Germany's absorption of Austria.
+From 23 April 1938 to 31 March 1940, he worked as "Reichskommissar for the Reunification of Austria with the German Reich" and was in charge of fully integrating it politically, economically and culturally into Germany as the Ostmark.
 He declared: "This is a revolution.
-The Jews may be glad that it is not of the French or Russian pattern."
-Saying Vienna was "overfilled with Jews", he stated his aim to leave them with no more than five percent of their property.
-On 20 August 1938, he established the Central Agency for Jewish Emigration in Vienna, at first responsible for the forced emigration of Jews, and later for the subsequent deportation and murder of at least 48,767 Austrian Jews out of Vienna.
+The Jews may be glad that it is not of the French or Russian pattern".
+Saying that Vienna was "overfilled with Jews", he stated his aim to leave them with no more than five percent of their property.
+On 20 August 1938, he established the Central Agency for Jewish Emigration in Vienna, which was responsible at first for the forced emigration of Jews and later for the subsequent deportation and murder of at least 48,767 Austrian Jews out of Vienna.